dujiayi1/Factors-that-affect-happiness/README.md

 ## Files Structure
 This repo contains three folders: inputs, outputs, and scripts.

-- Inputs folder contains the GSS data file, a dict.txt file and labels.txt file which provides information on the survey data
+- Inputs folder contains the GSS data file, a dict.txt file and labels.txt file which provides information on the survey data.
+It also contains the QR Code and screenshots of the supplementary survey.
 - Outputs folder contains the paper, R Markdown file of the paper, and references
 - Script folder contains the R file that reorganizes and cleans the GSS family survey dataset